Brian Zisk’s email: brian [at] sfmusictech [dot goes here] com

 A: Are you interested in meeting and interacting with many of the leading lights from the music/technology community?
 Learning about the bleeding edge?
 Finding business opportunities with folks who will be leading the way into the evolving music/technology ecosystem?
 Helping to establish and participate in a Northern California music and related technology market?
 If so, the SF MusicTech Summit is an event for you.

-Q: If we take pictures, what tags we should use?
+Q: If we take pictures or tweet, what hashtags we should use?

-A: Photos from the SF MusicTech Summit should be tagged “sfmusictech”
+A: Social media at the SF MusicTech Summit should be tagged “#sfmusictech”

 Q: Will there be Wifi at the event?